top of page

 Early Voting Dates & Times

 To vote in person, a valid, unexpired photo ID is required.
+Types of ID allowed are: Ohio driver license, State of Ohio ID, U.S. passport or military ID.
 If you do not have a driver's license, you can get an Ohio State ID from the BMV at no cost.

 Voting in Election